-If you’re struggling with finding the best way to get out of debt, my advice is this: Don’t waste your time reading arguments all over the internet.
+If you’re struggling with finding the best way to get out of debt, my advice is this: Don’t waste your time reading arguments all over the internet about whether you should use the debt snowball or the debt avalanche.
 Just pick the one that resonates with you and get going.
 Most of the people who berate others for not paying off debt in the “right” order or way have never even been in debt themselves — let alone gotten OUT.
 Don’t listen to people who purport to know what’s best for you when they’ve never been in a remotely similar situation.
 You know your life best.

 The best way to get out of debt is the one that you will stick with.